Skip to Main Content

 The credibility of any sushi counter, whether in Tokyo's Ginza district, in a Manhattan high-rise, or in a Florida suburb, rests almost entirely on where the fish comes from and how it arrives.
 The premium end of American sushi has spent the last decade closing the gap with Japanese import standards, with operators sourcing from specialist distributors who airfreight from Tsukiji successor markets at Toyosu, from domestic day-boat fleets along the Gulf and Atlantic coasts, and from Pacific Northwest salmon operations that supply a coastal freshness standard to landlocked markets.
 What separates a credible sushi operation in a suburban Florida market from a middling one is whether the kitchen is participating in that sourcing network or working from the same broadline distributor inventory that supplies hotel banquet operations.

 Central Florida is not a traditional seafood market in the way that coastal cities are, which means that sourcing discipline matters even more here than it would in Miami or Tampa.
 The Gulf coast is roughly an hour and a half from Winter Garden, close enough that operators willing to build direct relationships with day-boat suppliers can access legitimate domestic product.
 Farther afield, the high-quality Japanese fish distribution network that services Orlando's larger operations has expanded significantly alongside the metro area's growth, making it plausible for serious suburban operators to access product at a standard that would have been logistically difficult a decade ago.
-Whether X Sushi is participating at that level of sourcing is something leading evaluated at the counter, watching what arrives and asking directly where it originates.
+Whether X Sushi is participating at that level of sourcing is something to assess at the counter, watching what arrives and asking directly where it originates.

 Placing X Sushi in Its Local Context